About the School

 Encounter of Santander

 Born in Madrid (Spain) in 1996.
 Since 2014, he studies at the Reina Sofía School of Music’s Aline Foriel-Destezet Cello Chair with professor Ivan Monighetti.
-He has been granted scholarships by Consejería de Educación y Juventud de la Comunidad de Madrid and Fundación Albéniz.
-Her Majesty Queen Sofía has handed him the Diploma to the most outstanding student of his chair in 2016, 2017 and 2019 as well as the 2019 Acknowledgement to the most outstanding chamber group in the piano category in 2019, as a member of the Contrastes Ensemble.
+He has been granted scholarships by Consejería de Ciencia, Universidades e Innovación de la Comunidad de Madrid and Fundación Albéniz.
+Her Majesty Queen Sofía handed him the Diploma to the most outstanding student of his chair in 2016, 2017 and 2019 as well as the 2019 Mention to the most outstanding chamber group in the piano category in 2019, as a member of the Contrastes Ensemble.

-As a student of the School, he has been part of the Freixenet Symphony Orchestra, conducted by Josep Pons, Jaime Martín, Ros-Marbà, Plácido Domingo, Pablo Heras-Casado, Juanjo Mena, Stefan Lano, Zubin Mehta and Péter Eötvös, and has been soloist with such Orchestra under the baton of Andrés Orozco-Estrada.
+As a student of the School, he has been part of the Freixenet Symphony Orchestra, conducted by Josep Pons, Jaime Martín, Ros-Marbà, Plácido Domingo, Pablo Heras-Casado, Juanjo Mena, Stefan Lano, Zubin Mehta, and Péter Eötvös, and has been soloist with such Orchestra under the baton of Andrés Orozco-Estrada.
 He has also been a member of the BP Mendelssohn and Stoneshield quartets, the Widmann Octet as well as that of the Banco Universal Esferas, Banco de España Arriaga and Contrastes ensembles.
-He is currently part of the Deloitte Mozart Trio, with whom he has obtained the 2020 Acknowledgement to the most outstanding chamber group in the category of groups with piano.
+He is currently part of the Deloitte Mozart Trio, with whom he has obtained the 2020 Mention to the most outstanding chamber group in the category of groups with piano (award he also obtained in 2016, 2017 and 2019 either individually or as part of a group).